hope-yao/BEGAN-tensorflow/readme.md

 ## Results

-For a much simpler case, consider and output an image that realizes the choice.
+For a toy case, consider we have a collection of images of "square" and "cross+square" of different orientation and size.
+Note that we are trying to recover the information of "cross" from data directly.
+Instead, we wish the network to figure out the distribution for the "cross"  from the "cross+square" and "square" data by doing subtraction.
 ![model](/../subnets/assets/itr44500.png)

-> The training data we used does not have the information of "cross" data directly.
-> Instead, we wish the network to figure out the distribution for the "cross"  from the "cross+square" and "square" data by doing subtraction.
-> However, it seems that the network can infer the mean value of the "cross" distribution, but not the variance.
+> it seems that the network can infer the mean value of the "cross" distribution, but not the variance.